 Another helpful way to save money is utilizing friends, other students, or different modes of transportation to get to major metropolitan airports.

 Direct flights, especially out of major airports, are always cheaper than indirect flights, so when possible, I have found this to be my best option for cheap travel.
 At Middlebury, there are plenty of students who live in the general vicinity of major airports such as JFK, BOS, or even IAD.
 During school holidays, most are driving home and have been happy to give me a ride.
 This way, I have been able to chip in a small amount of money for gas and then pay a significant amount less for my direct flight home.
 Aside from asking friends who live near major airports for a ride, many students also utilize Facebook group postings to offer and receive rides.
 At Middlebury, each grade has a private group page where students post about events, ride opportunities, and more.
 This can be a great resource if I’m looking for a specific time to leave campus.

 While traveling home on a college budget can at times be difficult, I have discovered that it is certainly a manageable task when utilizing available resources, such as booking sites and friends.
 I have learned that having patience and noting my various travel options goes a long way when it comes to saving money in college.

-Corley Doyle is a current sophomore at Middlebury College.
+Corley Doyle is a current junior at Middlebury College.
 She is pursuing a major in Psychology and minors in Mathematics and Spanish.